Human-Powered Machines – Can Pedals Power the World?

 Jump on that bike and power up the blender for your morning smoothie!
 Matthew Corson-Finnerty shows several machines he has developed while at Aprovecho Center in Oregon.
 Watch us pedal power an electricity generator, a grain mill, a blender, and a straw-chopper.
 Matthew … [Read more...]

 Be the first in your group to get your Undriver License™ — it's great fun!
 You pledge to reduce automobile use — yours or others'.
-Seattle founder Julia Field's creative project is sparking imaginations and creativity by changing how people think about getting around … [Read more...]
+Seattle founder Julia Field's creative project is sparking imaginations and creativity by changing how people think about getting around — be it … [Read more...]

 At the ReCyclery, What Goes Around Comes Around